raspibo/ibt2/docs/DEVELOPMENT.md

 - /#/day/:day - show groups for the given date (in yyyy-mm-dd format)
 - /#/user/ - list of all users (only visible by admins)
 - /#/user/:id - show setting for the give user ID
+- /#/settings - global setting (only visible by admins)

 Web server
 ----------